grpc/proposal/A41-xds-rbac.md

 The `authenticated.principal_name` will use the same definition as its `rbac.proto` comment, although it checks multiple values which isn't clear from the comment.
-All values being checked are derived from the client's certificate.
+If `principal_name` is unset, then `Authenticated` is said to match if the connection uses TLS; a client certificate is not necessary.
+Other values being checked are derived from the client's certificate.
 The process is:

 1. Check if any SubjectAltName entry with URI type (type 6) matches.
 If any entry matches, the `principal_name` is said to match